thinkocapo/replay/README.md

 4. Check your events saved to the database
 `python3 test/db.py` or make testdb

-Note - You can expose the proxy's port 3001 via ngrok, if your apps are in a VPC/network that you can't run the proxy inside of.
+If your apps are in a VPC/network that you can't run the proxy inside of, then you can expose the proxy's port 3001 via ngrok
 1. `ngrok http 3001`
 2. put the ngrok address in your app's DSN like:
 `SENTRY_DSN=https://1f2d7bf845114ba6a5ba19ee07db6800@5b286dac3e72.ngrok.io/3`